Fernando Alonso: McLaren Honda Andretti (2017)

 Before the 2017 Australian Grand Prix, Zak Brown said to Alonso they should enter the 2017 Indianapolis 500 to which Alonso suggested he was joking.
 The idea later re-emerged in a conversation in Los Angeles, when Alonso told Brown he was happy with the idea since McLaren had won it before.
 He and his manager Garcia Abad met Brown and Éric Boullier in China to talk more about the plan and said he would decide the next day.
 Alonso told Brown he wanted to race at Indianapolis and told him it was "a good decision for everyone: a win, win for myself, for F1, the fans, everyone'."
 Brown then spoke to the IndyCar Series chief executive officer Mark Miles and discovered that there were no Honda-powered cars.
 Miles met the Andretti Autosport owner Michael Andretti, who got driver Stefan Wilson to agree to forego his planned entry in partnership with Michael Shank Racing and allow Alonso to drive instead.

-Driving the No. 29 McLaren-Honda-Andretti Dallara DW12, he completed a three-stage rookie orientation programme at the Indianapolis Motor Speedway on 3 May.
+Driving the No. 29 McLaren-Honda-Andretti Dallara DW12, Alonso completed a three-stage rookie orientation programme at the Indianapolis Motor Speedway on 3 May.
 (Note: More than two million watched a livestream of the rookie orientation programme on social media.)
 Alonso advanced to the Fast Nine shootout in qualifying and set the fifth-fastest four-lap average speed; in the race, he led four times for a total of 27 laps before his engine failed with 21 laps to go.
 Alonso was classified 24th.